hack3n/lockd/README.md

 ## About The Project

 lockd is a platform you can use to track and manage your lockpicking competitions.
 It has been used at several hacker conferences in Australia with great success.

+If you're interested in using this, feel free to reach out, or just use it.
+You will need to give competiion staff access so that lock opens can be recorded.
+But there is no authentication so don't just expose this to the internet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>